-When it comes to cables, we recommend our supplied USB-C to C cable as we know this has been tested to exceed our speed requirements.
+When it comes to cables, we recommend our supplied USB-C to C cable as we know they has been tested to exceed our speed requirements.
 If you need extra cables, we recommend purchasing at least a USB 3.1 gen 1 cable for fast transfer speeds.

 Most USB-C to C cables sold through vendors operate at USB 2.0 speeds (<60MB/s).
 These cables are intended for charging purposes, not data transfer.
 You can find cables that we recommend at the bottom of this article.

 When utilizing checksums to verify data integrity, we recommend choosing xxHash64 over MD5. xxHash64 provides sufficient security and data verification without inhibiting transfer speeds.
 While MD5 provides cryptographic security, the algorithm does restrict transfers to 350MB/s during a copy.
 In most cases, xxHash64 is preferred, unless there is a production requirement for MD5.